-- Accelerated rates of sea level rise, currently 4mm y-1 compared to the 100 year average of 2.8 mm y-1;
+- Accelerated rates of sea level rise, currently 4mm y-1 compared to the 100 year average of 2.8 mm y-1

 from the damming of rivers and streams in the watershed by humans as

-- Species immigration and emigration, with sea surface temperatures in the Gulf of Maine having risen at 3 times the global average over the last 30 years.
+- Species immigration and emigration, with sea surface temperatures in the Gulf of Maine having risen at 3 times the global average over the last 30 years

 We anticipate large changes in the geomorphology of the marsh and estuary over the next century and beyond, with the current predominantly high-elevation marsh, dominated by Spartina patens, changing to a lower elevation, more frequently flooded marsh dominated by Spartina alterniflora (depicted right).